 Courtesy of Capitol Reef Resort

 Escape to the Wild West in style with handcrafted Conestoga wagons, inspired by their 19th-century predecessors, which were used to transport goods between cities and rural communities.
-Capitol Reef Resort in Torrey, Utah, provides eccentric luxury accommodations mere miles from the national park.
-The stationary wagons—which are air-conditioned and situated along Scenic Byway 12—sleep up to six with a king bed and two sets of twin bunk beds.
+Capitol Reef Resort in Torrey, Utah, provides eccentric luxury accommodations mere miles from its namesake national park.
+The stationary wagons can be booked mid-May through mid-October, have air-conditioning, and are situated along Scenic Byway 12.
+Each sleeps up to six people across a king bed and two sets of twin bunks.
 Soak up picturesque red-rock views from the seasonal outdoor heated pool or year-round hot tub.
-Or book an à la carte adventure with the resort through the national park, such as a llama day hike or a Jeep tour.
+To explore Capitol Reef National Park in style, book an adventure with the resort, such as a llama day hike or a Jeep tour of the park.

 Acadia Yurts is located on the west side of Mount Desert Island, which locals call its “quiet side.”